HACCP Audit Preparation: What Every Business Needs to Know

 One of the main reasons to get HACCP certification is to prevent food safety incidents.

-The certification proves that your business has the right systems in place for identifying and controlling food safety hazards.
+The certification proves that your business has the right food safety systems in place for identifying and controlling identified hazards to acceptable levels.

 When you follow HACCP guidelines, you’re taking a proactive approach to managing risks before they turn into problems.